VerebicsPeter/everynoise_playlist_generator/README.md

+# About this project

-Simple Python script to create a playlist from a genre listed on [Every Noise](https://everynoise.com/engenremap.html).
+Simple Python WEB app to create a playlist from a genre listed on [Every Noise](https://everynoise.com/engenremap.html).

-NOTE: Downloading requires `ffmpeg` to work correctly.
+NOTE: Downloading requires `ffmpeg` to work.